SomyaAggarwal1209/password-manager/README.md

 ## Features

 - Generate strong and secure passwords with just a click.
-- Store website URLs, usernames, and passwords securely.
+- Store website names, usernames, and passwords securely.
 - Search for saved passwords by website URL.
 - Easy-to-use graphical user interface (GUI) built with Tkinter.